 o Note: Non-US citizens are eligible applicants only if EMDAP has a position in their country of nationality.

-- Worked a minimum of two - three years in such areas as: project management, marketing, banking, finance, NGO or private sector experience, consulting, etc.
+- Worked a minimum of two - three years in such areas as: project management, marketing, social services, finance, Peace Corps, NGO or private sector experience, consulting, etc.

-- Be recent graduates (within 5 years) of a masters degree program (MA, MBA, MPP, MIA, etc.)
+- Be recent graduates (within 5 years) of a graduate studies program (MA, MBA, MPP, MIA, JD, etc.)

-OR current students who will have completed their first year of graduate coursework from an accredited U.S. university program in international management/ finance/development, international affairs/studies or related subject.
+OR current students who will have completed their first year of graduate coursework.
+Graduates and students from both foreign and U.S. universities are eligible granted it is from an accredited university program in international management/ finance/development, international affairs/studies or related subjects.

 - If not yet graduated, obtain approval for leave between the first and second year of the graduate program and this institution’s endorsement of their candidacy if the student will still be enrolled in their academic institution at the time of the assignment.